ByWard Market: Neighbourhood

-The ByWard market continued to flourish into the twentieth century.
-By now, French-Canadian and Jewish merchants and vendors were becoming the two dominant ethnic cultures in the market area.
-The market also had to change in order to meet the new demands that accompanied the introduction of modern technologies such as refrigeration and the automobile.
-The focus of the market was shifting as Rideau Street became an important commercial business area, and department stores were developing and becoming popular.

-Fifth Market

-In 1926, James Mather's market building was completely destroyed by fire.
-It was replaced by the building that exists today between George and York Streets.
-The other stone market building between York and Clarence Streets survived several fires and renovations but was demolished in 1949.
-By this time parking for automobiles was in short supply, and consequently, the empty block was turned into a parking lot.
-In 1975 a parking garage was constructed during major renovations of the market area.
-The side fronting York Street was turned into commercial space, and now houses two restaurants, a produce store and Aubrey's butcher shop, which has been in the market since 1908.

-Today, the market area still retains much of the flavour of its past.
-Since the 1840s, the ByWard Market has served as one of the principal hubs of commerce, entertainment and leisure activities in a locale that has been transformed from a remote colonial outpost to the centre of Canada's National Capital Region.
-Many of the market's original industries and services have given way to boutiques and restaurants.
-Nevertheless, Ottawa residents and tourists continue to gather in the area to purchase vegetables and groceries, as well as to enjoy the colourful vendors and street entertainment.

 In October 2000, broadcaster CHUM Limited opened a new studio complex in the ByWard Market at 87 George Street, known as the CHUM MarketMediaMall.
 CHUM's then-NewNet station CHRO moved its primary operations from its original facilities in Pembroke to the new building (including a Speaker's Corner video booth); the facility also housed CHUM Radio stations CKKL-FM, CJMJ-FM, CFRA and CFGO.
 The facility came under CTV ownership when CTVglobemedia bought CHUM Limited in 2006, and then under Bell ownership when Bell Media re-purchased the CTV assets in 2011.
 When a fire broke out at the studio complex of CTV owned-and-operated station CJOH-DT in Nepean in 2010, destroying it, this meant CJOH moved into the MarketMediaMall complex as well.